the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 ## Tags

+At minimum your overview should have an extra column displaying tags so the fleet can focus fire, or to indicate if a target is X for don't shoot.

+- **CQC shoot numbers 1-9**
+- **Snipers shoot letters A-I**
+- **X is a safety tag**

-At minimum your overview should have an extra column displaying tags so the fleet can focus fire, or to indicate if a target is X for don't shoot. **CQC use numbers, Snipers use letters, and if a target is tagged X you must not shoot it.** Some roles shoot targets in a different order, but normally you shoot the targets in the order given by the tags.
+**If a target is tagged X you must not shoot it unless the FC explicitly says otherwise**.
+Some roles shoot targets in a different order, but unless you have a role you shoot the targets in the order given by the FC's tags as given in the example below.

 ![](tagcolumn.png)

 ## Danger Close

 Before the Sansha shoot you they must first lock onto you.
 This is indicated by flashing yellow boxes around their icon in the overview. **If you are yellow boxed you should immediately broadcast for armor** using the button at the bottom of the fleet window.
-Once these indicators turn red, they are already trying to kill you.
-Being late to broadcast can void your SRP.
+Once these indicators turn red, they are already trying to kill you. **Being late to broadcast can void your SRP so pay attention!**

 ![](caneveryonejuststopgettingshot.png)

 ## Disconnected

-If you are disconnected you must not log back into the game.
+**If you are disconnected you must not log back into the game**.
 Depending on the site you may warp back into the site out of range of logi, or in some cases in a site when fleet has already exited.
 Join Teamspeak first and ask FC if you can log back in.
 Only if you get the ok then you can log back into eve.
 Once you are back in the game, open the **TDF-Official** channel and type "X DC \[your ship type\]" so the FC can reinvite you to the fleet in the correct squad.

 ## The Big Three

 New players are going to make mistakes.
 TDF won't crucify you for it.
 But you might get yourself killed if you're not careful.
 The three most common mistakes for new pilots are the following: -

 **Taking gate too early.** You're not Leeroy Jenkins, you're not taking the site on by yourself so you don't need to be the first one in.
 Some sites even have delayed entry where a solo ship may take the gate up to 30 seconds before everyone else.
 He's fitted for it, you are not.
 This also happens sometimes on TCRC _exit._ People hear the TCRC warp out and think it is the warp in for the next site.
-It's better if you are late than early.
+It's better if you are late than early and if in doubt, **ASK THE FC**.

 **Taking wrong gate.** Always have your fleet window open to broadcast history.
 You may get more than one warp to command, be ready to warp to the newest.
 If you hear over comms to bounce, this means all gates are RED and the fleet is warping to a new site.
 If you are ever unsure, warp to FC from the fleet window.
 No matter how many times you do this, you will only get phenomenon if you are at the correct site.
-You can even do this when using gates inside of sites.
+You can even do this when inside of sites if there is more than one gate to use.

 **Being in the wrong place.** Your ship is probably pretty, but turn on tactical overlay and zoom out.
 If your ship is all alone, it's in the wrong place.
 It's also in the wrong place if there are lots of red dots and no purple ones.
 If that's the case, warp out immediately, or you're going to die.
+As with all other situations, **warp to the FC** and check for phenomenon.

 ## Still not sure?